hvantran/native-db-client/README.md

 # native-db-client

-An application is used to executing native database query based on annotations, then mapping the response to DTO classes
+## 1. Intro
+An simple java libary to executing SQL query, with this libary we can

+- Easy to create and execute SQL query to database with supported annotations
+- Mapping response of select clause to DTO classes
+- Lazy init connection to database util the first method to repository is called
+- Only one database connection for each repository instance, that mean executing next method in repository will use the existing connection

-## 1. Install dependency from Maven Central repository
+## 2. Install dependency from Maven Central repository
 ```
 <dependency>
     <groupId>io.github.hvantran</groupId>